trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

  ```
 > and the target word 'FOAM', you should return true, since it's the leftmost column.
 Similarly, given the target word 'MASS', you should return true, since it's the last row.

-**My thoughts:** Naive solution is to identify, in the grid, the matching cell of first character of target word.
-The check the remaining character either left-to-right or up-to-down direction.
+**My thoughts:** A naive solution is to identify, in the grid, the matching cell of first character of the target word.
+Then check the remaining character either in left-to-right or up-to-down direction.
 Which is quite straightforward.

 However, I think this might be a good chance to practice [KMP Algorithm](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/).